NordicSemiconductor/pc-ble-driver/Installation.md

 ---

-## Programming Connectivity HEX files
+## Programming connectivity HEX files

 [Go to install tools](#Installing-tools) if the nRF5x Command-Line Tools have not been installed yet.